keithjgrant/kolache-site/content/core/_index.md

 This variable is then assigned to `$font-family-heading`, which is applied to `<h1>` through `<h4>` headings.
 Assign a different font stack to this variable if you want a different headings font.

 ### Font Weights

+Font weights are set by four variables.
+These are set by the theme and may be overridden either globally or in each package where they are referenced.

+* `$font-weight-light`
+* `$font-weight-normal`
+* `$font-weight-bold`
+* `$font-weight-black`

+Not all fonts support light and black weights.
+In those instances, the browser will fall back to normal and bold weights, respectively.

 <!-- font scalar? -->
 <!-- ems, paddings, etc? -->